Levrault/reflux-redux-how-they-can-live-together/README.md

 }
 ```

 For the Redux part, I set my internal state in the componentWillReceiveProps function.
-Like in my Reflux solution, I set my callback just after updating my internal state.
+Like in my Reflux solution, I set my callback just after updating the CombinedStore component's state.

 ```javascript
 /**